TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 5/Exodus 5.6.md

 ---

-And the same day Pharaoh commanded the taskmasters of the people, and their officers, saying,
+The same day Pharaoh commanded the taskmasters of the people, and their officers, saying,